Bucks put Heat on brink, win 113-84 for 3-0 series lead - WTMJ

 AP Basketball Writer

+The Milwaukee Bucks have a chance to sweep the Miami Heat out of the playoffs, and they’re making the task of dispatching the reigning Eastern Conference champions look very simple.

-MIAMI (AP) — Khris Middleton scored 22 points, Jrue Holiday added 19 points and 12 assists and the Milwaukee Bucks moved a win from a berth in the Eastern Conference semifinals after easing past the Miami Heat 113-84 on Thursday night.
+Khris Middleton scored 22 points, Jrue Holiday added 19 points and 12 assists and the Bucks took a 3-0 lead in their East first-round series with a 113-84 victory in Miami on Thursday night.

-Giannis Antetokounmpo finished with 17 points and 17 rebounds for the Bucks.
-They lead the first-round series 3-0 and will try for a sweep of the reigning East champions on Saturday.
+Giannis Antetokounmpo finished with 17 points and 17 rebounds for Milwaukee, which can finish the sweep and move into the East semifinals with a win Saturday afternoon.

-The Bucks won Game 2 by 34 points and made Game 3 just as decisive, leading by as many as 32.
-Brook Lopez scored 13 points, while Bryn Forbes and Bobby Portis each had 11 for Milwaukee.

-And that’s after the Bucks beat Miami by 47, in Miami, back in December.
+“The last two games haven’t been easy,” Antetokounmpo said.
+“Obviously, we were up 30, but it’s not easy. … I’ll say this: I’ll say by us doing our job, I’m not surprised that we’re able to win a game because once we focus on ourselves, play together, have fun and be tough, good things are going to happen.
+And in these three games, good things have happened for us.”

+Miami has lost three games by 29 points or more this season — all against Milwaukee, two of them in the last two games of this series.
+The Bucks held leads of 51 and 36 points against Miami in games earlier this season; the margin got to 32 on Thursday night.

+“We’ve got to continue to work,” Bucks coach Mike Budenholzer said.
+“They have so many weapons on the other side.
+They do a lot of things that are hard to guard.
+Defensively, our focus, our attention to detail has got to stay high.”

-The biggest crowd of the season, by far — the Heat were expecting 17,000 in a building that in normal times called 19,600 a sellout — showed up, most of them in their seats by tip-off, hoping that they would see the start of a turnaround.
+The biggest Miami crowd of the season, by far — 17,000 in a building that in pre-pandemic times called 19,600 a sellout — showed up, most of them in their seats by tip-off, hoping that they would see the start of a turnaround.

 Instead, in the biggest game of the season, they saw Miami’s slowest start of the season.